owenburton/scholar-stats/README.md

 # write tests for everything
 # make more OOP (Classes)
-# test scraper & dashboard locally b4 pushing changes
 # more descriptive iterator var names
 # for loop for try/catch blocks
 # write note about the app's accuracy in identifying author positions
-# add your & Zack's contact info at the bottom
 # polish code
 # ask for code reviews